TomSbados/Language-Model-Practice/README.md

 # The Goal

 The aim of this project was to learn more about the creation and implementation of machine learning in language models.
+Frameworks used were Pytorch as well as the TikToken library from OpenAI.

 # The Results